Field Types Reference

 Configuration:

-- Rich text - Enable to show a formatting toolbar (bold, italic, lists).
+- Rich text - Show a formatting toolbar (bold, italic, lists).
 When disabled, renders as a plain text input.

 - Default value - Pre-populate the field with a value the requester can change.